Phone: (806) 834-8561

 Office: School of Music, Room 116

-Dr. Gregory Brookes is an assistant professor of music at Texas Tech University where he teaches applied
+Dr. Gregory Brookes is an associate professor of music at Texas Tech University where he serves as chair

 As a singer, he has been praised for his “rich baritone sound” and “Shakespearean acting.”
 After receiving a BMus in clarinet performance from the University of Calgary, he pursued graduate work at the Eastman School of Music where he earned a Master of Music in vocal performance and literature.
 He subsequently earned a Performer's Diploma and a Doctor of Musical Arts from Indiana University's Jacobs School of Music.